Dwayne Johnson: Career fluctuations (2021–2024)

 Johnson voiced Krypto the Superdog in the animated feature DC League of Super Pets (2022), which was released theatrically in July and emerged as a success.
-On November 14, 2019, he had announced a late 2021 release date for the superhero Black Adam film.
-Production on Black Adam began filming in April 2021 and was released on October 21, 2022.
+A film centered around Teth-Adam/Black Adam, as part of the DC Extended Universe, was announced to be in development in January 2017.
+Johnson was originally cast as Black Adam as early as September 2014 as the antagonist in Shazam!, a film centered around the superhero Billy Batson/Shazam, but this was ultimately reworked.
+Johnson did not appear in Shazam!, but he served as a producer and his likeness was used through special effects in flashback scenes.
+On November 14, 2019, he announced a late 2021 release date for the Black Adam film.
+Production on Black Adam ultimately began in April 2021 and the film was released on October 21, 2022.
 He earned to star in the film and received millions more for producing and promoting it on social media.
 However, the anticipated film received mixed to negative reviews and turned out to be a box office disappointment.
-Following the failure of Black Adam, Johnson's star power came under scrutiny, and his involvement in creative decisions faced criticism.
+Following the failure of Black Adam, Johnson's star power came under scrutiny, and his involvement in the film's creative decisions faced criticism.

 In 2023, Johnson voiced his Moana character Maui in Disney crossover short film Once Upon a Studio.
-In May 2023, Johnson reprised his role as Luke Hobbs in a cameo appearance during the mid-credits scene of Fast X. By the early 2020s, Johnson faced increasing criticism for consistently portraying similar characters, often described as charismatic, larger-than-life figures who are both physically imposing and possess a dry wit.
-These roles frequently involve action or adventure elements, and the characters tend to be heroic, if sometimes reluctant, protagonists.
+In May 2023, Johnson reprised his role as Luke Hobbs in a cameo appearance during the mid-credits scene of Fast X. By the early 2020s, Johnson faced some criticism for consistently portraying what were perceived as similar characters, often described as charismatic, larger-than-life figures who are both physically imposing and possess a dry wit.
+It was argued these roles frequently involved action or adventure elements, and the characters tended to be heroic, if sometimes reluctant, protagonists.

-Johnson has been a member of the Academy of Motion Picture Arts and Sciences in the Actor's Branch since 2017, in 2024, he presented an award alongside Bad Bunny.
+Johnson has been a member of the Academy of Motion Picture Arts and Sciences in the Actor's Branch since 2017; in 2024, he presented at the Academy Awards alongside Bad Bunny.
 In November 2024, Johnson reunited with director Jake Kasdan to star alongside Chris Evans, Lucy Liu, and J. K. Simmons, in the Christmas themed action comedy Red One, which didn't fare well both critically and financially.
 However, it became one of the top streamed movies of 2024 after its release on Amazon Prime.
-In the same month, he reprised his voice role of Maui from Moana (2016), in its sequel Moana 2.
+In the same month, he reprised his voice role of Maui from Moana (2016) in its sequel Moana 2.
 Despite receiving mixed reception, the film opened strongly and set several box office records.
 It eventually emerged as the third highest-grossing film of 2024.